 1 |

-select create_hypertable('t_timescale', 't_stamp'); |
+SELECT create_hypertable('t_timescale', 't_stamp'); |

-The ordinary heap table is created thusly:
+The ordinary heap table is created as follows:

 |